stella-wroblewski/sea-ad-cross-species/pipeline_diagram.md

 # Pipeline architecture and design decisions

-This document records the technical decisions behind the SEA-AD comparison pipeline so anyone reviewing the code (interview reviewer, future collaborator, future me) can understand why each piece is the way it is.
+This document records the technical decisions behind the SEA-AD comparison pipeline.

 ## High-level data flow